The Luciferian Social Contract

 Left, right, center—pick your virtue.
 The contract gives it rails and refuses the crusade.

-Frequently Raised Objections (and answers)
+Frequently Raised Objections (And Answers)

 "Isn't this two classes?"

 Two roles, one dignity.
-Everyone safe; only the proven wield power.
+Everyone safe.
+Only the proven wield power.

 "Voting is a birthright."